ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 support the feature or use the path.
 Implementations of Transport Services systems may alternatively use the two Preference values `Require` and `Prohibit` to represent `true` and `false`, respectively.
+Other types of Selection Properties remain unchanged when they are made available for reading later.

 An implementation of the Transport Services API needs to provide sensible defaults for Selection Properties.
 The default values for each property below represent a